orca-scan/express-deprecator/README.md

 # express-mute

-Tiny Express middleware to silently suppress deprecated API calls, removing the need to maintain legacy routes and easing load on endpoints.
+Tiny express middleware that suppresses deprecated API calls, removing the need for legacy routes and eases load on endpoints.

 ## Features